-10 Silent Signs Your Dog Is Depressed
+Dog Depression: 9 Signs Your Dog Is Sad

 Experiencing a death in the family

-You’re not the only one mourning the loss of a family member or another pet—your dog needs to grieve, too, and might go through a blue period.
-“You can’t really speed up that grieving process,” says Hartstein, “but you can comfort them and be sensitive to their needs.”
-Give your pooch some TLC with extra cuddles and treats while it gets used to the loss.
-Check out these other 19 things your dog really wants from you.
+You’re not the only one mourning the loss of a family member or another pet.
+Your dog needs to grieve, too, and might go through a blue period.
+You can’t really speed up the grieving process, but you can give your dog what it most wants: comfort.
+Shower your pet in attention—think extra cuddles and treats—while it gets used to the loss, Dr. Simon says.

 Spending too much time inside